Home Covid-19 The Vaccine Question

 While some limited research was carried out, pharmaceutical companies largely refused to engage with it because the populations concerned were considered to be too small.
 When the epidemics subsided, the research was largely abandoned.

 Evidence now suggests that if a SARS vaccine had been developed it may have been effective in protecting 30-40% of people from COVID-19 due to the similarities between the two viruses.
 Much of the research on SARS and MERS vaccines sought to target spike proteins and RING proteins that are used to infect cells.
-Given the similar structure of COVID-19, which has related proteins that trigger cell infection, any progress on a SARS or MERS vaccine would have meant a headstart on a COVID-19 vaccine.2
+Given the similar structure of COVID-19, which has related proteins that trigger cell infection, any progress on a SARS or MERS vaccine would have meant a headstart on a COVID-19 vaccine.[efn_note]Boudjelal, M., Nehdi, A. and Islam, I., Why Do SARS-COV Vaccines Not Exist?
+The Pharma Scientific Intelligence and Business Model Must Be Revisited!.[/efn_note]

 A vaccine is likely to be developed eventually, but the negative impact of capitalist competition on public health does not stop at the problems described above.
 Once a vaccine is available, the question of how to administer it to a large enough proportion of the global population will become a major challenge.